liuis/conffleGUI/README.md

-client GUI for [conflux-valve](https://github.com/Conflux-Chain/conflux-valve) project, inspired by Ganache!
+Personal blockchain for Conflux-chain development && client GUI for [conflux-valve](https://github.com/Conflux-Chain/conflux-valve) project, inspired by Ganache!

 before run this project,you must be run the [conflux-docker](https://github.com/Conflux-Chain/conflux-docker) project.